 There are several reasons you may need to train your dog to use a potty pad.
 Your dog might have an injury that makes going for walks difficult, or it might be too old.
 Living in the city and large apartment buildings can make walks difficult, and you might not always be home to take your dog out.
 Potty pads/pee pads can dramatically reduce accidents by providing your pet with a designated area to relieve themselves.
 Keep reading while providing you with a step-by-step guide to potty pad training, you’re your dog to avoid accidents.

-The 6 Steps to Potty-Pad Train a Dog
+The 6 Steps to Train Your Dog to Use Potty-Pads

 Pick a room in your home where you will place the pee pads.
 Uncarpeted floors work the best, and we recommend using the bathroom since the floor is uncarpeted and there is usually fans built-in that can help reduce odor build-up.
 However, the area needs to be large enough to provide your pet with enough room to sleep and play for a short time while training.
 You will need to choose one place because it is difficult to train your dog to use multiple locations, and you risk confusing the dog and lengthening the time required to teach your pet.